 P&O ferry released from detention after being reinspected by maritime officials

-The Maritime and Coastguard Agency said the reinspection took place at the request of P&O.
+Maritime and Coastguard Agency said reinspection took place at request of P&O

 A P&O ferry has been released from detention after being reinspected by maritime officials, it was announced on Friday.